s523286/Wine-Reviews-By-Country/README.md

 #### Kind of Chart
 Bar Graph

+### Question 3
-- for each country, find the average price for each bottle ?
+- For each country, find the average price for each bottle.
 #### Mapper input
 | country | description                                                                                                                                                                                                                                                                                                                                                                     | designation       | points | price | province   | region_1    | region_2 | variety            | winery |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|--------|-------|------------|-------------|----------|--------------------|--------|